rkedida/minishell/README.md

 env with no options or arguments

 exit with no options

+## Contributors
+This project was completed by:
+Kheireddine Fergani @khirooo

+Robel Kedida @robelkedida

 ## Contributing
 Contributions are welcome.
 Please open an issue or submit a pull request for any bugs/improvements.